Michigan Labor Laws: Everything You Need to Know

 Both the Fair Labor Standards Act (FLSA) and Michigan state law require Michigan employers to provide their employees with overtime pay.
 This applies to any hours worked in excess of 40 hours in a week at a rate of time and a half.
 Only nonexempt employees qualify for overtime pay.
 Exempt employees do not have eligibility status for overtime laws.
 Executive employees make a salary of at least $250 each week, primarily perform management duties, and has at least two employees under his or her supervision.

-Anyone working in either retail or the service industry can get the executive exemption, unless more than 40% of their working hours are spent on non-executive responsibilities.
+Anyone working in either retail or the service industry can get the executive exemption, unless more than 40 percent of their working hours are spent on non-executive responsibilities.
 In Michigan, administrative employees are also exempt from receiving overtime.
 An administrative employee must earn at least $250 each week as a salary and perform non-manual duties concerning the business's general operations or administrating some type of educational facility.

 Professional employees in Michigan are also considered exempt and cannot receive overtime pay.
 Work requirements for this designation include the same minimum salary of $250 each week and duties surrounding either science or specialized professional knowledge.
 Working in an artistic field also qualifies you for this exemption, as does using your artistic skills in a job such as a teacher, tutor, or other type of instructor.